Guiding Your Through the Divorce Process

 After the initial pleadings are completed, the Court will generally hold a Case Management Conference.
 At this conference, you will likely meet the Judge handling your case, and that Judge will set out a roadmap of how your case will proceed.

-Your case will then proceed into the exchanging of information, such as financials, to help resolve the issues in your case.
+Your case will then proceed into the exchanging of information, such as financial documents, to help resolve the issues in your case.
 This is called the exchange of “discovery.”
 Other steps in the process may include:

 All of these resources can be utilized to help you amicably resolve your case in the most fair and equitable manner possible.
 The Cohn Lifland family law group can walk you through all of these steps and more to achieve the best result for you.